 Naomi works with VIPIRG Director’s and Coordinator’s to develop and organize outreach efforts on and off the University of Victoria campus.
 She also works with VIPIRG volunteers to maintain and develop the VIPIRG Resource Centre as a gathering place.

 Selina is a two-spirited indigenous person from Tsleil-Waututh.
 They have been trespassing on Lekwungen and W̱SÁNEĆ territories for the past year, and is a student at UVic working towards a social work degree.
-This is Selina’s second year as an active member of the VIPIRG board.
+This is Selina’s third year as an active member of the VIPIRG board.

 Audrey Wolfe is an MA candidate in Child and Youth Care.
 She is an advocate for sex workers, and her personal narrative collection Trauma: A Zine About Survival, Exploitation, + Healing is being taught at UBC’s Social Justice Institute.